googleapis/python-spanner-django/README.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Spanner doesn't have support for auto-generating primary key values.
-Therefore, django-spanner monkey-patches ``AutoField`` to generate a
+Therefore, spanner-django monkey-patches ``AutoField`` to generate a
 random UUID4.
 It generates a default using ``Field``'s ``default``
 option which means ``AutoField``\ s will have a value when a model
 instance is created.
 For example: